 Scripture Reading: Ephesians 4 - 6 …

 How few Christians today understand that they have a CALLING from the Lord?!
 Do YOU?
 There is actually a debate today about whether or not those who are saved by grace through faith in Jesus Christ should be told that God now expects them to live in a certain way, confessing Jesus "not only" as Savior, but also as "Lord."
-Some complain that telling people who believe in Jesus that they must submit to Jesus as Lord is ADDING to salvation by grace alone … if we are saved by GRACE, apart from works, as the Bible clearly teaches, then we can't tell people that they need to do good works, can we??
+Some complain that telling people who believe in Jesus that they must submit to Jesus as Lord is somehow ADDING to salvation by grace alone.
+These argue that if we are saved by GRACE, apart from works, as the Bible clearly teaches, then we can't tell people that they need to do good works, can we??

 "YES!!"
 There is no conflict between preaching the Gospel that says we are saved by grace apart from works … that it is the gift of God … and then helping those who believe in Jesus to understand that the Holy Spirit is now at work in them to PRODUCE good works from thankful hearts to the glory of God!
 What's so hard to understand?
 In fact, if we go back to Ephesians 2 for a moment, Paul makes this fact as clear as it can possibly be made: "For it is by grace you have been saved, through faith - and this not from yourselves, it is the gift of God - NOT by works, so that no one can boast.
 For we are God's workmanship, created in Christ Jesus UNTO good works, which God prepared in advance for us to do" (Ephesians 2:8-10).

 James makes it clear in James 2 that true faith … faith produced by the Holy Spirit … always produces good works.
-We don't try to EARN our salvation through our good deeds and we don't trust in our works for assurance that we are saved.
-We are saved by GRACE!
-However, the heart that is turned from sin to righteousness will desire to please God out of gratitude for His gift of life through Jesus Christ.
+We who have been born again by the Spirit don't try to EARN our salvation through our good deeds and we don't trust in our works for assurance that we are saved.
+We understand that we are saved by GRACE!
+However, the heart that is turned from sin to righteousness will always desire to please God out of gratitude for His gift of life through Jesus Christ.
 So, after explaining the power of God's sovereign choice, His grace and His love, Paul begins Chapter 4 by saying, "I urge you to live a life worthy of the calling you have RECEIVED!"
 (4:1).
 And that calling begins with your connection to Christ AND to His body, the Church - the "called-out ones."

-Many push for an outward "unity" of the structures of religion within Christianity.
+Many push merely for an outward "unity" of the religious structures that exist within Christianity, as though uniting all the various “branches” of Christianity is the goal.
 The truth is, there is only ONE body of Christ, as Paul states it here: "There is one body and one Spirit - just as you were called to one hope when you were called - one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all" (4:4-6).
 The "all" refers to those to whom Paul is writing … all believers.
 It is these to whom he then writes concerning God's purpose in giving some to be apostles, prophets, evangelists, pastors and teachers, "to prepare God's people for works of service," so that the body will be built up and those in it will become mature in Christ.